Job Specification

 Knowledge of safe food handling methods.

-to the operation and maintenance of a day care facility.
+operation and maintenance of a school and/or day care facility.

-Ability to analyze and evaluate the maintenance needs of the center
+Ability to analyze and evaluate the maintenance needs of the school and

 Ability to interpret policies and regulations and apply them to specific